 - Taking the time to personalize a video for your prospect matters and shows you’re willing to do more and go further than the competition.

-Using personalized videos is one of the most effective ways to bring true personalization back into your modern sales engagement process.
+Using personalized videos is one of the most effective ways to bring true personalization back into your modern Sales Engagement process.
 Think back to that point in all our careers where we came across an article or training seminar that stressed the importance of body language.
-They always go back to that same stat from a study by Dr. Albert Mehrabian that found 55% of any message is conveyed through nonverbal elements like facial expressions, gestures, and posture.
+They always go back to that same stat from a study by Dr. Albert Mehrabian which found that 55% of any message is conveyed through nonverbal elements like facial expressions, gestures, and posture.

 That’s what makes it so easy for your prospect to let your last ten emails go without a response.
 When, according to a study at SiriusDecisions, the average sales rep only gives it two tries to reach a prospect, it’s no wonder they’re not getting through.
 Why should prospects feel bad if they can barely remember who you are?

 But don’t mourn the loss of the highly visual, personal sales pitch just yet.
-Even if your prospect is halfway around the world and you’ll likely never meet in person, you can still make a real connection and a persuasive pitch by using personalized videos in your modern sales engagement process.
+Even if your prospect is halfway around the world and you’ll likely never meet in person, you can still make a real connection and a persuasive pitch by using personalized videos in your modern Sales Engagement outreach.